Use Azure storage with Azure HDInsight clusters

 When working with blobs outside of HDInsight, most utilities do not recognize the WASB format and instead expect a basic path format, such as

 To use blobs, you first create an Azure Storage account.
-As part of this, you specify an Azure region where the storage account is created.
+As part of this step, you specify an Azure region where the storage account is created.
 The cluster and the storage account must be hosted in the same region.
-The Hive metastore SQL Server database and Apache Oozie metastore SQL Server database must also be located in the same region.
+The Hive metastore SQL Server database and Apache Oozie metastore SQL Server database must be located in the same region.

 Wherever it lives, each blob you create belongs to a container in your Azure Storage account.
-This container may be an existing blob that was created outside of HDInsight, or it may be a container that is created for an HDInsight cluster.
+This container may be an existing blob created outside of HDInsight.
+Or it may be a container that is created for an HDInsight cluster.

 The default Blob container stores cluster-specific information such as job history and logs.
 Don't share a default Blob container with multiple HDInsight clusters.
-This might corrupt job history.
-It is recommended to use a different container for each cluster and put shared data on a linked storage account specified in deployment of all relevant clusters rather than the default storage account.
+This action might corrupt job history.
+It's recommended to use a different container for each cluster.
+Put shared data on a linked storage account specified for all relevant clusters rather than the default storage account.
 For more information on configuring linked storage accounts, see Create HDInsight clusters.
 However you can reuse a default storage container after the original HDInsight cluster has been deleted.
-For HBase clusters, you can actually retain the HBase table schema and data by creating a new HBase cluster using the default blob container that is used by an HBase cluster that has been deleted.
+For HBase clusters, you can actually keep the HBase table schema and data by creating a new HBase cluster using the default blob container that is used by a deleted HBase cluster

 The feature that requires secure transfer enforces all requests to your account through a secure connection.
 Only HDInsight cluster version 3.6 or newer supports this feature.
 For more information, see Create Apache Hadoop cluster with secure transfer storage accounts in Azure HDInsight.